 A 4am start is just what you need when you haven’t slept well, but that’s how we do it in the mountains so grit your teeth and just get on with it.
 After a not very chatty breakfast it’s kit on and away with as little fuss as possible; though it’s painful getting organised this early it’s actually a very important lesson as when you get onto Mont Blanc you’ll have even less time to waste as it’s a bigger day.

-The ascent of the Gran Paradiso is 1400m from the hut to the summit, but we keep a steady pace as it’s the first climb and build in ice axe and crampon training along the way.
+The ascent of the Gran Paradiso is 1400m from the hut to the summit, but we keep a steady pace as it’s the first climb and build in some basic ice axe and crampon training along the way (please note we teach the minimum required skills only, our main focus is getting you to the summit of Mont Blanc).
 It’s all about keeping a rhythm and not stopping too much, and the ascent should take about 5 hours in total; there’s a scary but easy traverse to get to the summit, but you’ll know if you’re OK on that (as most people are) there’s nothing as exposed on Mont Blanc.